LowTechCoder/rpi4-retroarch-guide/README.md

 /media/pi/USBDRIVE/rasp_pi_retroarch_conf_backups
 ```

-While playing a game if you notice a little lag from the time you press a button and when the character on the game moves, then you may want to turn on Run Ahead Mode
+While playing a game if you notice a little lag from the time you press a button and when the character on the game moves, then you may want to turn on Run Ahead Mode.

 Settings > Latency > Run-Ahead to Reduce Latency > [on]

+From my experience, setting this to 1 or 2 is ok for most games.
+If you set it too high, you'll notice games acting a bit strange.
+If you want to be super picky about this, you probably need to have a different setting for each game.
+Personally, thats too much work for me, so I just set it globally on 2.
+And if I find a game that seems a bit jumpy from this, i will lower the setting for that game.

-Number of Frames to Run-Ahead > [1 or 2]
+Settings > Latency > Number of Frames to Run-Ahead > [1 or 2]

-Use Second Instance for Run-Ahead > [off]
+Settings > Latency > Use Second Instance for Run-Ahead > [off]

 We could just exit RetroArch to save settings, but lets make sure the global file gets saved after making these changes.

 Main Menu > Save Current Configuration

 After turning Run-Ahead on globally, you'll need to turn it off for any console that can't handle it.
 We'll use the Playstation as an example, and out of all the cores I use, this is the only one I need to turn off.
 This is also a good lesson on how to set settings for a single core, that will override the global settings you may set.

 Sony - Playstation > Latency > Run-Ahead to Reduce Latency > [off]

-Back button, Back button until you see Overrides close to the bottom of the list.
-Select that and select Save Core Overrides to save those Run-Ahead settings only for the Playstation core.
+Now press Back button, Back button until you see 'Overrides' close to the bottom of the list.
+Select that and select 'Save Core Overrides' to save those Run-Ahead settings only for the Playstation core.

-Make sure your settings get saved on quit
-Settings > Configuration > Save Configuration on Quit > [on]

 BIOS COMING SOON